jpmorganchase/fusion/docs/download.md

 - **403**: Permission Denied.
 Please check that you have access to the dataset you are requesting.
 Keep in mind, you must be ``'Subscribed'`` to a dataset to download, as well as have the appropriate access to the catalog.
 - **404**: File not found.
 Please check that the identifiers and arguments are correct.
 The ``dataset_format`` argument must be an available distribution of the series member (details [here](#populating-the-dataset_format-argument)), the ``dt_str`` must be an existing series member within the dataset (details [here](#populating-the-dt_str-argument)), and the dataset must exist within the catalog.
-- **CredentialError**: There was an issue with your credentials (may also output as a ``PanicException``).
+- **CredentialError**: There was an issue with your credentials.
 Please check that your credentials file exists and is correct.
 See the [Getting Started](quickstart.md) page for credentials details.

 ## Using the `to_df()` Method